-ACTIONS TO BUILD CLIMATE RESILIENCE TIMEFRA ME AND CREATE LONG-TERM VALUE 2022 203 Set non-financial climate targets and monitor progress against targets. н Facilitate cross-divisional collaborations to align on renewable energy options, supplier partnerships, and evolving consumer needs and risks, supported by regular climate and sustainability education. • Develop a recruitment strategy to attract team members who will help mitigate and realise climate opportunities across the Group. - Educate stakeholders on climate change, and build stronger partnerships with suppliers, customers and other partners to support their transition to net zero. - Increase visibility of transition risk exposure within the supply chain, and partner for collaborative decarbonisation. - Understand supply chain vulnerability and develop plans to address likely disruptions.
+ACTIONS TO BUILD CLIMATE RESILIENCE TIMEFRAME AND CREATE LONG-TERM VALUE 2022 2030 Set non-financial climate targets and monitor progress against targets.
+H Facilitate cross-divisional collaborations to align on renewable energy options, supplier partnerships, and evolving consumer needs and risks, supported by regular climate and sustainability education. ⊢ • Develop a recruitment strategy to attract team members who will help mitigate and ealise climate opportunities across the Group. • Educate stakeholders on climate change, and build stronger partnerships with suppliers, sustomers and other partners to support their transition to net zero. • ncrease visibility of transition risk exposure within the supply chain, and partner or collaborative decarbonisation. ı• • Inderstand supply chain vulnerability and develop plans to address likely disruptions.
 Consider factors including acute and chronic risks.
-Evaluate the exposure of key raw materials to physical hazards. l· Develop partnerships with key suppliers and service providers (like freight and delivery suppliers, port operators and other stakeholders of shared infrastructure). - Explore options for local manufacturing.
-These options could extend to chemicals, green ammonia (and hydrogen) and other low-carbon products.
-Implement a framework and systems to collect and analyse climate-related data - and other ESG data (such as water, waste, sourcing, safety, people, community and nature) and leverage this data for better decision-making. ю and leverage this data for better decision-making.
-Use scenario analysis to evaluate and respond to physical impact risks in our supply chain H• Use scenario analysis to evaluate and respond to physical impact risks in our supply chain and operations, and to better incorporate these into strategy and capital processes.
-H• Use scenario analysis to evaluate and respond to physical impact risks in our supply chain and operations, and to better incorporate these into strategy and capital processes.
-Incorporate energy efficiency and climate resilient design to combat current and future physical risks to team members, customers, inventory, assets and businesses.
-H•
+Evaluate the exposure of key raw naterials to physical hazards. l· • Develop partnerships with key suppliers and service providers (like freight and delivery suppliers, port operators and other stakeholders of shared infrastructure). l· • Explore options for local manufacturing.
+These options could extend to chemicals, green ammonia (and hydrogen) and other low-carbon products. • mplement a framework and systems to collect and analyse climate-related data and other ESG data (such as water, waste, sourcing, safety, people, community and nature) and leverage this data for better decision-making. l· • Jse scenario analysis to evaluate and respond to physical impact risks in our supply chain and operations, and to better incorporate these into strategy and capital processes.
+H ncorporate energy efficiency and climate resilient design to combat current and uture physical risks to team members, customers, inventory, assets and businesses. nvest in climate-resilient businesses, products and services to support and complement current offering.
+Strategically invest in new industries and sectors. • Examine circular economy business models including opportunities for product reuse, nore recyclable and recycled inputs and emerging products as a service.
+H • Review capital allocation processes to support climate-related initiatives including by considering value lost through inaction and potential impact on returns.
+I •